peromage/poi/conf_apps/pwsh/README.md

 Rename `template_init.ps1` to `init.ps1` and then source it.

-Make your own changes in the `init.ps1` file.
+All customizations should gp into that `init.ps1` file.

 ```powershell
 $ . path/to/init.ps1